Sree-Harsha-PS/C1-Machine_Learning_Specialization-Supervised_Machine_Learning-Regression_and_Classification/README.md

 🌐 **Acknowledgments**

-I extend heartfelt gratitude to the esteemed course instructors and curriculum curators: @Andrew Ng, @Eddy Shyu, @Aarti Bagul, and @Geoff Ladwig.
+I extend heartfelt gratitude to the esteemed course instructors and curriculum curators: Andrew Ng, Eddy Shyu, Aarti Bagul, and Geoff Ladwig.
 Their guidance illuminated this enlightening journey.

 🚀 **Future Endeavors**